angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

-So I knew my last round of the day would be either delver or 8-Cast, it was delver, very interesting match, interesting situation in g1, I drew Dd at exactly 4 life facing a 3/3 :card[Dragon's Rage Channeller], unfortunately my hand was :card[Dd] + :card[SW], I say unfortunately because at 2 more life I could safely make a :card[Consider] pile or if the cycler was edge, my opponent's hand only had a :card[Ledger Shredder], but they also had a
+So I knew my last round of the day would be either delver or 8-Cast, it was delver, very interesting match, interesting situation in g1, I drew Dd at exactly 4 life facing a 3/3 :card[Dragon's Rage Channeler], unfortunately my hand was :card[Dd] + :card[SW], I say unfortunately because at 2 more life I could safely make a :card[Consider] pile or if the cycler was edge, my opponent's hand only had a :card[Ledger Shredder], but they also had a